Ficool

 The maid's throat bobbed as she swallowed.
 Her cheeks burned red, but she didn't dare look away.
 She was both frightened and… spellbound.

-Her master was like a sculpture.
-A sculpture even the best crafter cannot craft.
+Her master was like a sculpture, a sculpture even the best crafter could never craft.

 Clayton's gaze shifted to her, cool and sharp.
 "What else is written there?"
 His voice was calm, deep, and commanding, the kind that left no room for hesitation.